unicornsasfuel/keybrute/INSTALL.md

-First things first, install PyCrypto.
+First things first, install PyCryptodome.
 The easiest way is with pip:

-`pip install pycrypto`
+`pip install pycryptodome`

 Now you should just be able to run the script.
 Yay!